Jbonez87/url-shortener/README.md

 }
 ```

+5. For ease of use, there's also a simple HTML page with a form that you can use to send requests to the **Express Server**.
+It's located in the `/public` directory.
+Try it out!

 # Running the tests

 The `npm t` command will run all of the jest tests and display the test coverage in your terminal.